Short Term Rentals

 Parking – Where to park and what are the limits?

 Many of Tybee’s homes were constructed before the widespread use of automobiles, and some properties do not have garages or large driveways.
 Each short term rental has a parking limit that varies according to the number of designated off-street parking spaces available.
-Guests are asked to only park in assigned spaces and to not park in City right-of- ways, front yards, or blocking neighboring driveways or streets.
+Guests are asked to only park in assigned spaces and to not park in City right-of- ways, or blocking neighboring driveways or streets.
 Cars blocking access can be towed.
 Legal street parking spaces are available on a pay-to-park first- come-first-serve basis and public parking rules are enforced 365 days per year.

 Advice for those traveling with their pets